RaminMammadzada/file-upload-angular-client/README.md

 ### Simple File Uploader with Angular

-This is frontend application of the home task for the company Flying Donkey.
+This is a frontend application of the home task for the company Flying Donkey.

 The tasks that are needed to be done: